-The preparation of financial statements requires the use of accounting estimates which, by definition, will seldom equal the actual results.
-Management also needs to exercise judgement in applying the company's accounting policies.
-There are no areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial statements.
+The preparation of financial statements requires the use of certain accounting estimates which, by definition, will seldom equal the actual results.
+It also requires management to exercise its judgment in the process of applying the group accounting policies.

+The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the financial statements, are continually evaluated and are based on historical experience and other factors, including expectations of future events that may have a financial impact on the entity and that are believed to be reasonable under the circumstances.

-The following is a summary of the material accounting policies adopted by the Consolidated Entity in the preparation of the financial statements.
-The accounting policies have been consistently applied, unless otherwise stated.
+The following is a summary of the material accounting policies adopted by the consolidated entity in the preparation of the financial statements.
+The accounting policies will be consistently applied, unless otherwise stated in the financial statements.